FUB-HCC/hcds-winter-2020/assignments/A1_WarmUp/xiyu/blog.md

 * Add an image of your plot here and describe what you can see. 🖼️

    <br/>![edits](edits.png)

+   <br/> Unfortunately, there are no edits from German users can be seen in the plot.
+Maybe the US election is not considered as an interesting topic in German-speaking countries/regions.
+We can see huge flucatuations along with the time in amout of edits from Englisch speakers.
+There are completely no edits from 1st to 8th October, and the anonymous edits don't appear in september.
+The peak value of edits from both user accounts as well as anonymous accounts lays around 9th or 10th September.
+It could be related to some social/political event in the US.
+More information could be revealed from the picture if we compare it to real newsfeeds.

 #### Challenges
 * Describe what tasks were challenging to you.
     * For me, I think the setup stuff as well as the usage of GitHub as well as Markdown is more challenging for me due to lack of experience.
-    * Regarding the task itself, I had problems with the BeutifulSoap task, since the error message I got is "lxml not found, please install it".
-However, I used pip install to install the lxml in python but still get the same error.
+    * <del>Regarding the task itself, I had problems with the BeutifulSoap task, since the error message I got is "lxml not found, please install it".
+However, I used pip install to install the lxml in python but still get the same error.</del> Solved, but still doesn't work.
+Have problems with the code itself.

 * What was surprising, what did you learn? 😮
+   * Surprisingly bad at Jupyter & Python. :pensive: As if it was my first exposure to it.
+   * Never experienced in web scraping but wished to learn.
+Happy to have first impression on that.
+   * Happy to learn Markdown.
+It was my first time using this language so I need to continuously look at my cheatsheet and wasted lot of time.
+Hopefully it comes as the course proceeds.

 ## R1 - Reflection
 > Podcast: Human-centered Design in Data Science (with Peter Bull)